How to Play Roulette

 The casino classic has remained one of the most beloved table games ever since, immortalised in numerous Hollywood blockbusters down the years.
-Just about anyone who’s ever stepped food inside a casino has enjoyed a spin on its exquisitely crafted wooden wheel, lured by the prospect of ‘bringing down the house’.
+Just about anyone who’s ever stepped foot inside a casino has enjoyed a spin on its exquisitely crafted wooden wheel, lured by the prospect of ‘bringing down the house’.

 Nowadays thanks to the wonders of modern technology, online casino players can enjoy both purely digital and Live Casino versions of Roulette from wherever they please, powered by a handful of leading software suites.
 No longer do you need to venture down your local casino for a quick Roulette fix, as advances in mobile software give players total freedom over their gambling choices.

 The more popular European version of this famous spinning wheel contains 36 separate segments in alternating red and black colours, along with a solitary green segment that displays the number zero (0).